*Page contains affiliate links

 Of the compounds regulated as VOCs in drinking water, a number have been described as human carcinogens, or probable or possible carcinogens.
 A number of VOCs have also been identified in the US, for example, which are currently not regulated.

 Water companies are currently required to monitor for the regulated compounds and if they reach a level that exceeds the maximum they are required to act accordingly to ensure levels are reduced.

 Like other pollutants, however, the potential for VOCs to be a possible health issue depends on the toxicity, concentration, exposure conditions and length or exposure.
 Factors such as age & general can also have an effect on the potential health effects.

-See the Drinktap.org website for comprehensive details on VOCs and tap/drinking water.
+See Drinktap.org for more details on VOCs and tap/drinking water.

 Traces of metals such as arsenic, barium, cadmium, chromium, lead, copper,mercury, selenium, nickel, thallium, antimony and beryllium may also be found in drinking water.

 Metals are inorganic substances that occur naturally in geological formations.
 Some metals are essential for life and are naturally available in food and water.